vapor-community/example/README.md

 # Vapor Example

-Clone this repo and run `swift build` to download the dependencies.
+Clone this repo and run `swift build` to download the dependencies, then run `.build/debug/MyApp`

 View [Vapor](https://github.com/tannernelson/vapor) for documentation.